 Photo Courtesy of MSI

-If you need a stronger cleanser because something like wine or fruit juice spills on your countertop, use a glass or non-abrasive surface cleaner along with a soft cloth or sponge.
+To clean quartz countertops, soapy water, and a soft cloth is still your best bet.
+Harsh abrasive cleansers or scouring pads will dull the surface of your countertops.
+If you need a stronger cleanser because something like wine or fruit juice spills on your quartz countertop, use a glass or non-abrasive surface cleaner along with a soft cloth or sponge.

+Cultured marble is a manufactured material made with a mix of marble dust and resins.
 To clean cultured marble countertops, you can use a mild all-purpose cleaner that doesn’t contain any abrasives.
 Abrasive cleaners and scouring pads can scratch the surface of your cultured marble, and glossy and matte finishes will show every little scratch.

 Photo Courtesy of Wilsonart

-Want to learn more about how to properly care for your countertops?
+Do you want to learn more about how to properly care for your countertops?
 Check out our blog post, “Can you put a hot pan on a countertop?”DREAM IT.
 DESIGN IT.
 LIVE IT. | Kitchen & Bath Center